 Before you jump on the “just ok” bundle bandwagon, start your buying process by defining your needs.
 Make sure you go into the selection process knowing what you are looking for and what you don’t need.
 For help on evaluating your recruiting needs, check out our applicant tracking evaluation toolkit.

 Before you sign on the dotted line, do your research to make sure that you are getting exactly what you bargained for.
 Below I’ve outlined my 10 tips to buying an applicant tracking system (ATS).

 Don’t believe the hype!
 Spending millions in marketing might make a particular system popular, but it doesn’t always make it the best.
 Wade through the marketing promises and get your hands dirty evaluating the system for yourself.
-Most applicant tracking vendors offer a free 30 day trial.
-I would highly recommend that you take them up on their offer.

 Schedule multiple demos with the applicant tracking vendor.
 On the first call, walk through the high level demo.
 On the second call, ask the vendor to walk through a series of scenarios so that you can see how the software actually works in the manner that you will use it.
 (Thank you #TChat for this tip!)

 Perception isn’t always reality.
 Be wary of a demo on PowerPoint!